 Your dream of early retirement is on the horizon, and you are not even 50 years old.
 Very few can consider it at this point.
 But you have worked hard, saved and invested, and avoided or overcome major financial setbacks.
 But if all your money is in retirement accounts, you might have a problem accessing the funds you need to retire without paying penalties.

-In exchange for the tax advantages that come with retirement accounts, the IRS expects you to keep the money in your account until you reach your 60s.
-To discourage you from taking it out early and abusing the tax advantages, the tax authorities impose penalties of 10 percent of the taxable portion of the distribution for taking the money out before age 59 1/2.
+In exchange for the tax advantages that come with retirement accounts such as 401(k)s and traditional IRAs, the IRS expects you to keep the money in your account until you reach your 60s.
+To discourage you from taking it out early, the tax authorities impose penalties of 10 percent of the taxable portion of retirement plan distributions before age 59 1/2.

 These rules have exceptions, though, and if you are planning to retire early, you need to know what those exceptions are as well as where else you might turn for penalty-free cash.
-Depending on your situation, the decisions can be complicated and many people in such situations opt to consult a financial professional to help understand the choices.
+Depending on your situation, the decisions can be complicated and many opt to consult a financial professional to help understand the choices.

 Use non-qualified funds first